Become a wholetime firefighter – our recruitment campaign is due to launch at the beginning of 2025! Sign up to our jobs mailing list

 Name, address, telephone, email, contact details, National Insurance number, employment history, educational background and qualifications, details of your skills and experience, contact details for referees, proof of identity, equality and diversity (E&D) data and information about criminal records.
 We may also collect medical information depending on the role, which is relevant to assess your ability to carry out that role.

-During a recruitment process we will collect information to verify your right to work within the UK, such as a passport or birth certificate, immigration papers for non-EU citizens, and if applicable, you may be asked to provide additional information to complete a criminal record check, Disclosure and Barring Service (DBS) check or Police Security Vetting (if applicable).
+During a recruitment process we will collect information to verify your right to work within the UK, such as a passport or birth certificate, immigration papers for non-EU citizens, and if applicable, you will be asked to provide additional information to complete a criminal record check, Disclosure and Barring Service (DBS) check or Police Security Vetting (if applicable).

 Collecting it